-The port of Vancouver remained the principal export destination for western Canadian grain in the first half.
-Traffic to Vancouver totalled 8.6 million tonnes, a gain of 7.0% against the 8.1 million tonnes directed there a year earlier.
-This constituted a new GMP record for the period, and one which raised the port's share of railway shipments to 62.9% from 59.3% a year earlier.
-Running counter to this was the volume directed to Prince Rupert, which fell by 17.8% in the first half, to 1.9 million tonnes from 2.4 million tonnes.
-As a result of this decline, the overall share accorded to Prince Rupert fell to 14.2% from 17.4%.
-Even so, these two ports received a combined 77.0% of the grain moved to export position in covered hopper cars, a marginal gain over the 76.7% share garnered in the same period a year earlier.
+The port of Vancouver remained the principal export destination for western Canadian grain in the first nine months of the crop year.
+Traffic to Vancouver totalled 12.8 million tonnes, a gain of 1.3% against the 12.6 million tonnes directed there a year earlier.
+This also constituted a new volume record for the period studied by the GMP, and raised the port's share of railway shipments to 64.1% from 62.5% a year earlier.
+Running counter to this was the traffic volume directed to Prince Rupert, which fell by 6.5%, to 3.2 million tonnes from 3.4 million tonnes.
+The overall share for Prince Rupert fell accordingly, to 16.2% from 17.1%.
+Notwithstanding these shifts, the two ports received a combined 80.2% of the grain moved to export position in covered hopper cars, a marginal gain over the 79.5% share garnered in the same period a year earlier.